-Infertility Support Options: What’s the Difference Between Information, Forums, and Emotional Support?
+Infertility Support Groups: What’s the Difference Between Information, Forums, and Emotional Support?

-Most people navigating infertility use more than one kind of support.
+Most people navigating infertility try more than one kind of support.

 They read articles.
 They join groups.
-They scroll forums late at night.
+They scroll r/infertility or a 50,000-member Facebook group late at night.
 They try what’s available and hope something helps.

 The challenge isn’t that these options are necessarily bad.
 It’s that they’re built for different purposes, and those differences matter when you’re looking for emotional support that lasts.